h-savers/HydroGNSSCalVal/README.md

 # HydroGNSSCalVal
-Software to organize data and apply Cal/Va proceduresl
+Software to organize data and apply Cal/Va procedures